 But to get these benefits, you have to be doing a low-carb diet the right way.
 The most effective diet for weight loss is one high in protein and low in carbohydrates.
-According to scientists at Aberdeen’s Rowett Research Institute eliminating this elements from your diet will result in weight loss and reduced hunger.
+According to scientists at Aberdeen’s Rowett Research Institute eliminating these elements from your diet will result in weight loss and reduced hunger.
 Read on to make sure you’re not making these five low carb diet mistakes:

 1. You’re not eating enough vegetables.

 Many people start a low carb diet and develop an unhealthy aversion to all carbohydrates.
 This is unnecessary.

 A healthy low-carb diet limits and eliminates refined, processed carbs from the diet.
 But vegetables are healthy, vitamin-packed whole foods that are generally not loaded with carbs.
 The bulk of vegetables are high in fiber and packed with water.

 Yes, many may have simple sugars, but the fiber offsets much of that and your body will feel better and you will be more satisfied (and have fewer cravings) when you maintain a good amount of vegetables in your diet.

 Pro tip: Stick to green, leafy vegetables and cruciferous vegetables like broccoli and cauliflower.
 It’s best to stay away from starch-heavy vegetables like potatoes.

 The flip side to the vegetable-averse people is the ones who gorge on fruit because it’s natural, healthy food.
 Fruit is healthy – but for a low-carb diet, especially one for weight loss and for controlling insulin, fruit is a no-go.